 Men were heard calling the names of other men in the dark.
 The next morning there were just waves.
 Oliver and three other men were picked up by a Japanese destroyer and taken to Formosa and finally sent to Japan.
 The next day the three men in the boat picked up two more survivors and later made it to China and freedom.

-Of the 1775 men who boarded the Arisan Maru, only nine survived its sinking.
-Eight of these men survived the war.
+Of the 1,775 men who boarded the Arisan Maru, only nine survived its sinking, and only eight of these men survived the war.
 S/Sgt.
 Donald M. Barden was not one of them.